This page has information about music therapy for people with cancer. There are sections about

 There are currently more than 600 music therapists in the UK.
 They are all trained musicians who have also studied music therapy.
-Currently in the UK, music therapists with a professional qualification must register with the Health Professionals Council (HPC) website.
+Currently in the UK, music therapists with a professional qualification must register with the Health and Care Professions Council (HCPC) website.
 The British Association for Music Therapy is the professional body for music therapists and can put you in touch with music therapists in your area.

 When you talk to a music therapist, you can ask them

 - Whether they have a qualification in music therapy

 - Whether they are registered with the HPC

 - How many years of training they've had

 - What experience they have of working with people with cancer

 - If they have special training in cancer care